-I was a bit doubtful weather turning this painting into color would be a good move, but I have to say now that it is finished I am glad that I did it.
-In the process I changed a few minor things and took some artistic liberties, which I hope enhances the overall look.
-Here is the original reference, my black and white version and the final colored piece.
+I was a bit doubtful whether turning this painting into color would be a good move, but I have to say now that it is finished I am glad that I did it.
+In the process, I changed a few minor things and took some artistic liberties, which I hope enhances the overall look.
+Here is the original reference, my black and white version, and the final colored piece.
 So what do you think?

 Original Reference Photo

 Some close-up detail shots of the finished piece ~

 The eyes are the gateway to the soul and I love painting them!
 If you look closely at the painting, you will notice that her right eye is much more detailed than her left one.
 This is done intentionally because one eye (usually the one closest to the viewer) should be the one that draws you in.